Matilda Koen-Sarano

-Biography
+Early life

-Koen-Sarano was born in Milan in 1939 to a Sephardic family from Turkey.
+Koen-Sarano was born in Milan on 31 July 1939, to a Sephardic family from Turkey.
 Her grandfather, Moshe, was born in Bergama in 1874.
 Her parents, Alfredo Sarano and Diana Hadjes, were both born in Aydın.
 Her father lived in Rhodes until 1925, while her mother in İzmir until 1938, marrying in Milan in 1938.
 During World War II, the family hid in the Italian mountains from the Nazi persecutions.
 Her father became the Secretary of the Jewish Community of Milan from 1945 until 1969.
-She married Aaron Koen and made aliya in 1960.
+She married Aaron Koen and made aliyah in 1960.

 Career

-Matilda studied in the Jewish Community School of Milan, and also studied languages at the Bocconi University in Milan and also Italian literature and Judaeo-Spanish literature and Judaeo-Spanish folklore at the Hebrew University of Jerusalem.
+Koen-Sarano studied in the Jewish Community School of Milan, and also studied languages at the Bocconi University in Milan and also Italian literature and Judaeo-Spanish literature and Judaeo-Spanish folklore at the Hebrew University of Jerusalem.

-She made aliyah in 1960.
+In 1960, she made aliyah.
 In the summer of 1979, she participated in the seminar for Ladino language radio producers held at Kol Israel.
 This sparked in her the desire to write in this language and of putting the spotlight on everything she lived by the end of her childhood.
 In order to achieve this, she started interviewing several people from the Sephardic world to record and keep hundreds of folk tales and traditional stories.
 Besides, this activity she made her return to the university as a scholar.
 Then she published her first book of Sephardic folk tales, named Kuentos del Folklor de la Famiya Djudeo-Espanyola (Folk Tales of the Judaeo-Spanish Family) in 1986, in Jerusalem.

-In April 2009 she published her most recent book, "Kon bayles i kantes, Sefaradis de dor en dor" (With Dances and Songs, Sephardim from Generation to Generation).
+In April 2009 she published her last book, Kon bayles i kantes, Sefaradis de dor en dor (With Dances and Songs, Sephardim from Generation to Generation).

-Koen-Sarano has taught Ladino at the Ben-Gurion University of the Negev since 1996 and a course for Ladino Teachers, organized by The National Authority for Ladino and its Culture, in Jerusalem since 1998.
-Also, she writes the Judeo-Spanish News at Kol Israel.
+Koen-Sarano taught Ladino at the Ben-Gurion University of the Negev since 1996 and a course for Ladino teachers, organized by The National Authority for Ladino and its Culture, in Jerusalem, since 1998.
+She also wrote Judaeo-Spanish news copy and served as a frequent contributor in Ladino at Kol Israel.

-Personal life
+Personal life and death

-Koren-Sarano is a mother of three and grandmother of eight.
+Koren-Sarano was a mother of three and grandmother of at least eight.
 Her daughter, Liora Kelman, co-authored with her the cookbook Gizar kon Gozo.

+Koen-Sarano died on 4 June 2024, at the age of 84.